The Compliance Engine

 ITM reports that do not reflect inspection and testing results for all applicable components and devices, in conflict with the corresponding governing code or standard are considered incomplete and shall be categorized as "Deficient", both on the ITM and TCE's digital intake form

-Do not submit multiple PDFs for the same ITM report.
-All pages for the same report, including the cover sheet (i.e. AES 1) shall be provided within the same PDF file
+Do not submit multiple PDF attachments/files for the same ITM report.
+All pages for the same report, including the cover sheet (i.e. AES 1) shall be uploaded as ONE PDF attachment/file

-Multiple fire sprinkler, alarm systems, or hood systems within the same premises/address shall each have a separate ITM report that assigns a system number to each individual system (e.g., Sprinkler Riser #1 or Kitchen Hood #1)
+Multiple fire sprinkler, alarm systems, or hood systems within the same premises/address shall each have a separate IRN number and ITM report assigning a system number to each individual system (e.g., Sprinkler Riser #1 or Kitchen Hood #1)

-Systems within a complex or campus, sharing the same general street address shall be issued their own ITM report and identified by the number of the building (premise) it serves (444 Broadway; Building # 1)
+Systems within a complex or campus, sharing the same general street address shall be issued their own IRN number and ITM report and be identified by the number of the building (premise) it serves (444 Broadway; Building # 1)

 All forms shall be completed thoroughly and signed by all required parties